Causal Message Passing for Experiments with Unknown and General Network Interference: Problem Formulation and Main Results

+Note that \eqref{eq:state evolution} allows tracking the dynamics of $\AVO{\expd}{}{t}$ and $\VVO{\expd}{}{t}^2$, which represent the large $N$ sample mean and variance of the potential outcomes at time $t$, respectively.
+To simplify the notation, we drop the reference to $\expd$ and simply write $\AVO{}{}{t}$ and $\VVO{}{}{t}^2$, whenever there is no ambiguity.

-Specifically, $\AVO{\expd}{}{t}$ represents the sample mean of the observed outcomes at time $t$ under experimental design $\expd$, while $\VVO{\expd}{}{t}$ denotes the corresponding standard deviation.
-Then, our main theoretical contribution lies in demonstrating how we can utilize this information to estimate the desired counterfactuals about the network of individuals.
-To this end, let $p_{\covar}$ denote the empirical distribution of columns of the covariate matrix $\covar$; therefore, $p_{\covar}$ defines a probability distribution over~$\R^M$.
-Additionally, we denote by $\Pi$ the probability distribution of the treatments.
-This distribution $\Pi$ is a product distribution, denoted as $\Pi = \pi_1 \times \ldots \times \pi_T$, where $\pi_t$ represents the probability distribution of the treatments at time $t$.
-Then, under some moment conditions concerning $p_{\covar}$ and $\Pi$, for any continuous\footnote{The result still holds true if the function $\psi$ is almost everywhere continuous in the first argument and continuous in the other arguments.} function with at most polynomial growth like~$\psi$, we show that
+We also show a more general result than \eqref{eq:state evolution}, under some moment conditions concerning $p_{\covar}$ and $\Pi$.
+For any continuous\footnote{The result still holds true if the function $\psi$ is almost everywhere continuous in the first argument and continuous in the other arguments.} function~$\psi$ with at most polynomial growth, we show: